SuperNova76/TopCPToolKit/docs/index.md

 It is built around **common CP and analysis algorithms** in release 24, and meant as the successor to [AnalysisTop](https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/TopxAODStartGuideR21).
 This websites serves to document the usage and main features of the framework, as well as provide links to references and other resources.

-!!! warning
+!!! tip
-    The code and the website are currently under heavy development.
+    This code is being continuously developed.
     We advise subgroup conveners and analysis contacts to appoint only experienced people to design analysis workflows and prepare ntuple productions with it.

 ## References